 - Micael Gallego is the current lead of the Kurento project.
-He is involved mainly in the development of the Kurento Java client, Java tutorials, testing infrastructure and Kurento Module Creator. - Boni García has worked to keep all out integration tests up to date, and he also wrote tutorials and test documentation. - Pablo Fuente works in Kurento Room, OpenVidu, and also in Kurento's Java and JavaScript client libraries. - Juan Navarro is our Kurento Media Server guy.
-He loves working close to the metal with C/C++ and GStreamer.
-Follow him on Twitter to get updates on new Kurento releases and the low-level stuff he is working on. - Fede Díaz is our DevOps, helping the project with CI infrastructure, performance testing, and so on. - Patxi Gortázar is the original DevOps of Kurento platform and he's still working across several areas of the project.
+He is involved mainly in the development of the Kurento Java client, Java tutorials, testing infrastructure and Kurento Module Creator. - Boni García is involved in testing infrastructure and also in writing tutorials and documentation. - Pablo Fuente works in Kurento Room, OpenVidu, Kurento Java client and the JavaScript client libraries. - Juan Navarro is our Kurento Media Server guy.
+He loves working close to the metal with C/C++ and GStreamer. - Fede Díaz is our DevOps, helping the project with CI infrastructure, performance testing, and so on. - Patxi Gortázar is the original DevOps of Kurento platform and he's still working across several areas of the project.